Soft matter: Computational

-Computational methods are often employed to understand model soft matter systems, as they have the ability to strictly control the composition and environment of the structures being investigated, as well as span from microscopic to macroscopic length scales.
+Computational methods are often employed to model and understand soft matter systems, as they have the ability to strictly control the composition and environment of the structures being investigated, as well as span from microscopic to macroscopic length scales.
 Computational methods are limited, however, by their suitability to the system and must be regularly validated against experimental results to ensure accuracy.
 The use of informatics in the prediction of soft matter properties is also a growing field in computer science thanks to the large amount of data available for soft matter systems.

 Microscopy

-Optical microscopy can be used in the study of colloidal systems, however, more advanced methods like transmission electron microscopy (TEM) and atomic force microscopy (AFM) are often used to characterize forms of soft matter due to their applicability to map systems at the nanoscale.
-These imagining techniques are not universally appropriate to all classes of soft matter and some systems may be more suited to one analysis over the other.
-For example, there are limited applications in imagining hydrogels with TEM due to the processes required for imaging, however, fluorescence microscopy can be readily applied.
+Optical microscopy can be used in the study of colloidal systems, but more advanced methods like transmission electron microscopy (TEM) and atomic force microscopy (AFM) are often used to characterize forms of soft matter due to their applicability to mapping systems at the nanoscale.
+These imaging techniques are not universally appropriate to all classes of soft matter and some systems may be more suited to one kind of analysis than another.
+For example, there are limited applications in imaging hydrogels with TEM due to the processes required for imaging.
+However, fluorescence microscopy can be readily applied.
 Liquid crystals are often probed using polarized light microscopy to determine the ordering of the material under various conditions, such as temperature or electric field.